asonix/how-to-git/README.md

 ### Other Things of Note

 #### .gitignore
 Git provides some other features that can be very helpful.
-Most importantly, the `.gitignore` file. `.gitignore` keeps track of files you _do not_ want to me committed and pushed to the repository.
+Most importantly, the `.gitignore` file. `.gitignore` keeps track of files you _do not_ want to be committed and pushed to the repository.
 You can add files to `.gitignore` explicitly by stating the file path in reference to the location of `.gitignore`, or by specifying splats to cover multiple files (also in reference to the location of `.gitignore`).

 A `.gitignore` may look like this:
   ```